 They’ll persist, “You’ll never sell good credits at premium prices—they’ll just go down the street.
 The only way to get a premium rate is to settle for risky deals that have fewer options” (the world is flat).

-It IS possible, in fact it’s formula and system, to achieve rapid loan growth and grow net interest margin AT THE SAME TIME and do it while working exclusively with the best A+ quality credits in your market.
+It IS possible, in fact, with a formula and system, to achieve rapid loan growth and grow net interest margin AT THE SAME TIME, and do it while working exclusively with the best A+ quality credits in your market.
 It is possible…I’ve seen it happen hundreds of times now, in good economies and bad.
 In big banks and small.
 In urban markets and rural.
-Against “big bank” competition and in markets without the big name banks.
+Against “big bank” competition and in markets without the big-name banks.

 That’s not why your lenders are afraid to call on the marquis customers in your market—the ones you REALLY want in your bank, who’ll pay for value, who will bring with them more marquis customers…